AdobeDocs/analytics-platform.en/help/components/audiences/publish.md

 Read this [overview](/help/components/audiences/audiences-overview.md) to familiarize yourself with the concept of Customer Journey Analytics audiences.

-## Create audience {#create}
+## Create and publish an audience {#create}

-1. To create audiences, you have three ways to get started:
+1. To begin creating and publishing an audience, do one of the following:

    | Creation method | Details |
    | --- | --- |